What to do

 In reality, scientific research has already shown that the phenomenon of withdrawal after dose reduction or discontinuation of antidepressants exists and has identified the antidepressant drugs that are at greater risk of provoking it.

 Guy Chouinard and Virginie-Anne Chouinard proposed and published specific diagnostic criteria through which clinicians can properly evaluate and diagnose withdrawal syndromes due to reduction or discontinuation of SSRI or SNRI antidepressants.
+These criteria have been recently updated by Fiammetta Cosci and Guy Chouinard.
 In addition, Fiammetta Cosci , Guy Chouinard, Virginie-Anne Chouinard, and Giovanni Andrea Fava have developed an interview that specifically allows to diagnose these disorders, namely the Diagnostic Clinical Interview for Drugs Withdrawal 1 SSRI and SNRI.

 - Contact a clinician who has the adequate tools which allow to make the diagnosis of withdrawal from dose reduction or discontinuation of SSRIs or SNRIs.
 If you are interested in receiving a free assessment via the Diagnostic clinical Interview for Drug Withdrawal 1 SSRI and SNRI please contact us clicking here.